EtherealEngine/etherealengine-docs/docs/manual/01_install/03_windowsWSL.md

 ```

 > Note: If you find issues related to `mediasoup` when running `npm install`, then:
-> - Remove the `mediasoup` package from `packages/instanceserver/package.json` file of Ethereal Engine's source code.
+> - Remove the `mediasoup` package from `packages/instanceserver/package.json` file of iR Engine's source code.
 > - Run `npm install` again.
 > - Run: `npm install mediasoup@3 -w @etherealengine/instanceserver`